 - Those for whom it would be dangerous to return home after rehab.
 For example: local drug dealers; partners who are in active addiction; threat of violence/

 - Those that have completed rehab but would be return home to live alone with no local support

 - Vulnerable individuals who have completed rehab but require ongoing additional support.

-There are many instances where an individual would benefit from third stage supported housing following on from a rehab programme.
-Each individuals case needs to be assessed on its own individual treatment criteria.
+There are many instances where an individual would benefit from third stage supported housing.
+This could be following on from a rehab programme.
+Each individual needs to be assessed for their own treatment.
 In the majority of cases housing benefit can be claimed to cover the cost of rent.

 What Do Therapeutic Communities Help With?